okta/okta-sdk-dotnet/docs/ResourceSetApi.md

 # **ListResourceSetResources**
 > ResourceSetResources ListResourceSetResources (string resourceSetId)

-List all Resources of a resource set
+List all Resources of a Resource Set

-Lists all resources that make up the resource set
+Lists all resources that make up the Resource Set

 ### Example
 ```csharp